A Probabilistic Bayesian Approach to Recover $R_2^*$ map and Phase Images for Quantitative Susceptibility Mapping: Introduction

 AMP is widely used for sparse signal recovery due to its computational efficiency and state-of-the-art performance \cite{Donoho:AMP:2009,Baron:2010,Rangan:GAMP:2011}, it can be formulated either in a denoising form \cite{Guo:SURE:2015,Metzler:Denoising:2016,Ma:AMP_Denoise:2016} or in a Bayesian form \cite{Rangan:GAMP:2011,Krzakala:2012:1}.
 With its Bayesian formulation we can estimate the parameters by treating them as random variables and maximizing their posteriors \cite{PE_GAMP17}.
-This is much simpler compared to others approaches that maximize either the likelihood \cite{Vila:EMGM:2013,Kamilov:PE:2014} or the Beth free entropy \cite{Krzakala:2012:1,Krzakala:2012:2}.
-AMP was originally developed for linear system \cite{Donoho:AMP:2009,Rangan:GAMP:2011}, the standard AMP has been used with success to recover MR images from linear k-space measurements \cite{Ziniel:DCS:2013,Millard:AMP_MRI:2020,Qiao:AMP_MRI:2020}.
+This is much simpler compared to other approaches that maximize either the likelihood \cite{Vila:EMGM:2013,Kamilov:PE:2014} or the Beth free entropy \cite{Krzakala:2012:1,Krzakala:2012:2}.
+AMP was originally developed for linear systems \cite{Donoho:AMP:2009,Rangan:GAMP:2011}, the standard AMP has been used with success to recover MR images from linear k-space measurements \cite{Ziniel:DCS:2013,Millard:AMP_MRI:2020,Qiao:AMP_MRI:2020}.
 Rich et al. \cite{Rich:AMP_PC_MRI:2016,Rich:4Dflow:2018,Aaron:4Dflow:2020} later designed a nonlinear AMP framework for phase-contrast MRI and 4D flow imaging.

-Since the MR signal intensity at different echo times follows the nonlinear mono-exponential decay, the standard AMP could not be used to recover the proton density image and $T_2^*$ map.
-In this paper we propose a new nonlinear AMP framework that incorporates the mono-exponential decay model, and use it to recover the proton density, the $T_2^*$ map and complex multi-echo images.
-The QSM can be computed from the multi-echo images subsequently \cite{Qiu1085}.
-Compared to regularization approaches that require parameter tuning on some training data, our proposed approach automatically and adaptively estimates the parameters with respect to each dataset.
-It achieves much better performances and offers a convenient way to perform $T_2^*$ mapping and QSM from undersampled data.
+Since MR signal intensities at different echo times follow the nonlinear mono-exponential decay model, the standard linear AMP could not be used to recover the $R_2^*$ map.
+In this paper we propose a new nonlinear AMP framework that incorporates the mono-exponential decay model, and use it to recover the $R_2^*$ map and complex multi-echo images.
+QSM can then be computed from the complex multi-echo images subsequently \cite{Liu:MEDI:2013,Liu:MEDI:2012,Qiu1085}.
+Compared to regularization approaches that require parameter tuning, our proposed approach automatically and adaptively estimates the parameters with respect to each dataset.
+By drawing additional information from the mono-exponential decay model, it achieves better performance and offers a convenient way to recover $R_2^*$ maps and phase images for QSM from undersampled data.